hzi-bifo/seq2geno/README.md

     - cores: accessible number of cpus

-    - old_config: do not overwrite the previous config files.
-Please make the old config file really are accessible.
+    - old_config: do not overwrite the previous config files of seq2geno.
+(Please make sure the old config file really are accessible.)

     - wd: the working directory
     The intermediate and final files will be stored under this folder.
 The final outcomes will be symlinked to RESULTS/.